zenangst/Spots/README.md

 ```

 ## SpotsController
-The `SpotsController` inherits from `UIViewController` but it sports some core features that makes your everyday mundane tasks a thing of the past. `SpotsController` has four different delegates
+The `SpotsController` inherits from `UIViewController` and `NSViewController` but it sports some core features that makes your everyday mundane tasks a thing of the past. `SpotsController` has four different delegates

 ## Delegates